-This non-singular model considers that the damage zone ahead of the crack tip is composed by a series of very small VE working under different strain ranges, which are broken sequentially as the crack propagates.
-Each of these VE sees elastic-plastic hysteresis loops of increasing amplitude as the crack tip approaches it, see Fig. 1, and any given VE suffers damage during each load cycle, caused by the amplitude of the hysteresis loop acting in that cycle, which in turn depends on the distance r_i between the i-th VE and the fatigue crack tip.
-Fracturing of the VE at the crack tip (which causes fatigue crack growth) occurs when its accumulated damage reaches a critical value, due to the summation of the damage suffered during each cycle, quantified by a damage accumulation model.
+This non-singular model considers that the damage zone ahead of the crack tip is composed by a sequence of very small VE, each one loaded by a different strain range, which are broken sequentially as the crack propagates.
+Each of these VE will be submitted to elastic-plastic hysteresis loops of increasing amplitude as the crack tip approaches it (Fig. 1), even in the case of constant amplitude loading.
+Thus any given VE suffers damage during each load cycle, caused by the amplitude of the hysteresis loop acting in that cycle, which in turn depends on the distance r_i between the ith VE and the fatigue crack tip.
+Fracturing of the VE at the crack tip (which causes the fatigue crack growth) occurs when its accumulated damage reaches a critical value, due to the summation of the damage suffered during each cycle, quantified by a damage accumulation model.